OpenClaw VPS Requirements: What Server Specs Do You Need?

 Minimum OpenClaw VPS Requirements

-The minimum VPS requirements for OpenClaw depend on whether you are testing the platform or running it as a daily-use assistant.
-For basic testing, a small Linux VPS can be enough.
-For regular use, more RAM and storage are strongly recommended.
+The minimum OpenClaw VPS requirements depend on whether you are testing or running an always-on assistant.
+For testing, a smaller VPS may work.
+For daily use, more RAM and NVMe storage are recommended.

 | Component | Minimum for testing | Recommended for daily use |